Chapter 5 : And Just When You Thought You Knew Everything

 She bit her lip in an attempt to lessen the pain as her friends laughed at her.

-“I think she’s a bit too excited about this,” Nixie whispered to Vesper, who handed Narcissa a few napkins.
+“I think she’s a bit too excited about this,” Nixie whispered to Vesper, who waved her wand, cleaning up the mess.

 “Excitement is an understatement,” Vesper grinned, shaking her head, her attention back to the papers she was holding.